Who is this for?

 Session 2: Analysis and reproducibility

-Running the analyses participants use most: t-tests, ANOVA, correlation, regression.
-For each test, the SPSS dialog is shown alongside the R code.
-Interpreting output and extracting results.
+The tests participants use most often: t-tests and ANOVA.
+For each test, the SPSS dialog is shown alongside the R code, and we interpret the output together.

 Introduction to R Markdown: combining narrative text, code, and output in a single document.
 Creating a report that updates automatically when data changes.